Ayiwoma/SQL-Project/QA.md

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

-1. One of the observations made is that in the table for all_sessions , the column full_visitor_id must have some value that are not distinct from the SQL Queries done.
+1. One of the observations made is, in the table for all_sessions , the column full_visitor_id must have some value that are not distinct from the SQL Queries done.
+   When the queries was done the results gotten was 15,134 rows as against when it was done with searching for unique values which brought about 14,223 rows.

      a.
 SELECT full_visitor_id FROM all_sessions
   	      Results = 15,134